 Lucy Bower, Fashion Stylist

 Alongside her designs, Abbie Walsh also incorporates her 20 year career working in costume for theatre.
-Most recent costume beadwork in London Westend’s 42nd Street, Dreamgirls, Kinky Boots and Anastasia in Spain, Germany & Netherlands, for Pretty Woman in Germany.
+Most recent costume beadwork in London Westend’s 42nd Street, Dreamgirls, Kinky Boots and Anastasia in Japan, Spain, Germany & Netherlands, for Pretty Woman in Germany.
 Producing repeat sets of beaded appliqués, one off appliqués, and full cover costumes, using beads, stones, sequins and hot stones, often working to tight deadlines.

 “I have worked with Abbie over the years on several different productions and her standard of work never fails to impress me or the costume designer.
 Her work is an excellent standard, she delivers on time and is a delight to deal with.’’